 Some counties, like Nevada County, require connection details to show how the parts of your structure go together.
 SteelMaster can help you meet this code requirement by providing these details on the blueprints.

 California has adopted the model building codes maintained by the International Code Council.
 The International Building Code recognizes that steel is non-combustible, which means our fire-resistant metal buildings easily meet the California Fire Code.
 Steel buildings are considered to be both type 1 and type 2 buildings in fire codes.
 Type 1 categorizes it as fire resistant and type 2 determines that the structure is non-combustible.

 In addition, the ICC’s seismic provisions represent the best guidance on how structures should be designed and constructed to limit seismic risk.
 SteelMaster’s earthquake-resistant structures strictly follow these earthquake building codes to ensure safety once each building is erected.

 SteelMaster is proud to offer environmentally friendly buildings.
-These eco-friendly structures are designed to reduce negative impact of construction on the natural environment by efficiently using energy, water and other resources, protecting occupant health and reducing waste, pollution and environmental degradation.
+These eco-friendly structures are designed to reduce the negative impact of construction on the natural environment by efficiently using energy, water, and other resources, protecting occupant health, and reducing waste, pollution, and environmental degradation.
 All SteelMaster metal Quonset huts are covered in Energy Star-rated Galvalume Plus coating, which reduces energy consumption by reflecting heat.
 This keeps your building cool in the summer and warm in the winter.

-There are also several ways to customize our energy efficient buildings to increase their sustainability.
+There are also several ways to customize our energy-efficient buildings to increase their sustainability.
 Customers may harness natural sunlight by installing large windows.
-They can also install on-site renewable energy sources such as solar power, wind power, hydro power or biomass to significantly reduce the environmental impact of the building and maximizing the building’s eco-friendly potential.
+They can also install on-site renewable energy sources such as solar power, wind power, hydropower, or biomass to significantly reduce the environmental impact of the building and maximize the building’s eco-friendly potential.